-A British Columbian by birth, I grew up in a lovely and wild area north of Prince George.
+British Columbian by birth, I grew up in a lovely and wild area in north central BC.
 Although I now make my home on the west coast,I deeply value the unique perspective gained from my rural upbringing.

-In 2007, I created Lailayuile.com and began blogging - an interactive medium that is ever-changing and unpredictable at times, but allows me to combine my love of writing with my affinity for my fellow British Columbian’s.
+It’s an interactive medium that is ever-changing, but allows me to combine my love of writing with my affinity for my fellow British Columbian’s.

 I have been a contributor to The Rossland Telegraph, The Boundary Sentinel, The Castlegar Source,The Nelson Daily, Pacific Free Press, Abbotsford Today and Chilliwack Today.
-Investigative work has been covered nationally in the Globe and Mail and locally by provincial news outlets.
-I’ve provided political commentary for CBC TV and radio and CKNW.
+My investigative work has been covered nationally in the Globe and Mail and locally by provincial news outlets.
+I’ve provided political commentary for CBC TV and radio,CKNW and Global.

 “To strive, to seek, to find.. and never to yield.” ~ Ulysses